Instant Pot Hard Boiled Eggs

 - After 4 minutes have passed, wait another 5 minutes before releasing pressure completely.
 Remove lid and transfer eggs to an ice water bath.
 Cool until they are easily handled.

-- Gently crack shell all the way around and peel away using the side of your thumb.
-(It should come off in big pieces.)
+- Gently tap the wider end of the egg onto a countertop to release the air pocket.
+Then, crack the shell all the way around.
+Peel away using the side of your thumb.
+It should come off in big pieces and should remove easily as long as you get underneath the membrane just under the shell.
 Rinse under cold water and place onto dry paper towels until all eggs are peeled.

 Stovetop Directions